Emergency Preparedness on the Job Site

-Nature isn’t always kind to industrial job sites.
+Nature isn’t always kind to industrial jobsites.
 In fact, it can often be downright ugly.
-High winds, floods, fires, earthquakes and tornadoes are just some of the natural disasters that can ruin a project.
-But disasters can also be manmade.
-These can include toxic gas releases, chemical spills, explosions and more.
+High winds, floods, fires, earthquakes, and tornadoes are just some of the natural disasters that can ruin a project.
+But, disasters can also be manmade.
+Examples of manmade disasters include toxic gas releases, chemical spills, and explosions.

 Whether natural or manmade, disasters disrupt operations and put workers at risk.
-They can also have a huge financial impact on the business.
-That’s why preparing for emergencies before they happen is so important for employee safety.
-Having a plan in place lets people know where to go and what to do to when a disaster strikes.
+They can also have a huge financial impact on a business.
+That’s why emergency preparedness at work is key.
+Having an emergency plan in place lets workers know where to go and what to do when a disaster strikes.
 It also helps reduce the panic and confusion that occurs when a disaster hits.
-This allows everyone on the job site to think more clearly and respond in a logical manner.
+This allows everyone at a jobsite to think more clearly and respond in a logical manner.

-An emergency action plan outlines the actions employers and workers should take during fires and other emergencies.
+Ultimately, an emergency action plan outlines the actions employers and workers should take during fires and other emergencies.
 OSHA requires some employers to establish an emergency safety plan.
-These include companies that work with hazardous waste, toxic chemicals and grain handling facilities.
+These include companies that work with hazardous waste, toxic chemicals, and grain-handling facilities.
 Other companies are not required to have a plan.
 Even so, it’s always a good idea to have one as it helps protect your workers and your business.

 Identify potential disasters.

 In order to prescribe proper safety measures, you first have to know what could happen.
 Is the area where you work prone to weather disasters, such as earthquakes, flooding or tornadoes?
 Does your business involve working with toxic chemicals or hazardous materials?
 Is the landscape in a high fire-risk area?
 Make a list of all possible disasters, even those with a small chance of happening.
 From here, you can establish emergency preparedness at work priorities.